-Watching the first scene with the light scheme animation and the silence between the young couple made me feel that another series has been reborn after the melodramatic story of Kimi no Iru Machi.
-In just a half part of me, I hope this is not the case due to its extensive sentimental scenes which are quite boring in some ways.
+Watching the first scene with the light scheme animation and the silence between the young couple made me feel that this was another melodramatic series after my experience with Kimi no Iru Machi.
+In just a half part of me, I hoped this was not the case due to its extensive sentimental scenes which were quite boring in some ways.

 Futaba’s grown-up character is quite interesting as she isn’t the type of teenager who is weak when it comes to romance though her memories with the old Tanaka has not yet been forgotten and hoping she could move forward and accepts Tanaka for who he is right now.
-Apart from that, she can easily decide what is best for her and for others around her.
-She is rather expressive of her own thought which makes her look strong as a young lady.
+Apart from that, she can easily decide what is the best for her and for others around her.
+She is rather expressive with her own thought which makes her look strong as a young lady.
 She would cry emotionally, but she doesn’t let those tears fall onto the ground.
-Futaba is just a good example of an adolescent in developmental stage as being independent and gives a lot of attention to her love interest, thinks a lot of choices to come out with an appropriate decision for herself and towards the environment she revolves around.
+Futaba is just a good example of a teenage girl in developmental stage as being independent; she gives a lot of attention to her love interest and thinks a lot of choices to come out with an appropriate decision for herself.

 Kou is a cool-type guy at his current state.
 Despite having a cold appearance, everyone would notice that he still holds strong feelings for Futaba.
 The fact he clearly stated he also loved Futaba in the past would really hurt her, but looking through his eyes, he seemed so worried of her.
 He has changed a lot, and the way he treats Futaba is totally cruel, but I also think that both of them are just the same as Futaba has also shifted his character into a not-so-girly cute teenager.
 This supports the fact that the plot of the series doesn’t only focus on Kou’s sudden character change.
 However, compared to Futaba, the development of Kou’s character is much annoying, and he might be unlikable throughout.